History of Pain In Child Health (PICH)

 • Dr. Jennifer Stinson (2018) & Dr. Melanie Noel (2018 – present)

-• Dr. Melanie Noel (2018 – present) & Dr. Lindsay Jibb (2019 – present)
+• Dr. Melanie Noel (2018 – present) & Dr. Lindsay Jibb (2019 – 2025)

-• PICH National Collaborators Committee Members Over the Years:
+• PICH National Collaborators Committee members over the years:

-• Dr. Samina Ali (2020 – present)
+• Dr. Samina Ali (2020 – 2025)

 • Dr. Krista Baerg (2016 – 2019)